simonmichael/hledger/hledger/doc/balance.m4.md

 - `%-20.20(account)` - the account's name, left justified, padded to 20 characters and clipped at 20 characters
 - `%,%-50(account)  %25(total)` - account name padded to 50 characters, total padded to 20 characters, with multiple commodities rendered on one line
 - `%20(total)  %2(depth_spacer)%-(account)` - the default format for the single-column balance report

+### Colour support

+The balance command shows negative amounts in red, if:

+- the `TERM` environment variable is not set to `dumb`
+- the output is not being redirected or piped anywhere

 ### Output destination